-We have a big focus on Equality Diversity and Inclusion (EDI) in Ofwat and are creating our new EDI strategy to be launched later this year.
+We have a big focus on Equality Diversity and Inclusion (EDI) in Ofwat and our EDI strategy launched last year.
 We are committed to making sure that we are a truly diverse and an inclusive employer and reflective of the customers and communities we serve.
-We have a great campaign internally at the moment, creating a great buzz, “being ourselves”.
+We’ve had some great ‘Elephant in the Room’ sessions where we discuss the questions people really want to ask in a safe environment, which have been great.
 We want to create an environment where truly all our people come to work and feel comfortable to bring your whole self to the workplace where everybody is treated with respect and dignity and empowered to thrive.

 About the Graduate Programmes

-We have a number of rotations available across our Graduate Programmes.
-The rotations for each graduate will be designed on the basis of us trying to find the right developmental work for you.
-The ideal would be that there would be four rotations.
-You may stay within the same cluster, but just do a different type of work.
-Sometimes you will go across different clusters.
-Preferences will be taken into consideration where possible, where we have a business need, and we will be training you to be the type of person we need for our organisation.
+We have a number of rotations available across our Graduate Programmes, and usually you’d take part in four rotations during your scheme.
+Some graduates move across different clusters.
 As you work through each rotation our aim is to develop you and to give you opportunities to develop the skills that we think you need to work with us permanently.
-We are also offering roles which include working in one area of work (cluster) you be provided the same learning and development and support across all programmes.
+Some graduates go into static roles which include working in one area of work (cluster).
+You will be provided the same learning and development and support across all programmes.